schtibe/rmux/README.md

 * Add the ~/.rmux-\<id\>/bin directory to your $PATH
 * Source ~/.rmux-\<id\>/rmuxid in your ~/.bashrc

-History
+Bash History
 -------

 The template bashrc shares the bash history across sessions and cleans the history to contain only unique lines.
+User ctrl-r to access the history.

 Remove the section in the bashrc if you don't want this feature.

 vimrc